 Art Ability began at Bryn Mawr Rehab Hospital in 1996 as an eight-week exhibit and sale of work by artists with disabilities.
 Now, in addition to the annual exhibitions, Bryn Mawr Rehab Hospital is an actively collecting institution whose permanent collection of over 300 objects is on display throughout the year serving as a showcase for, and celebration of, artists with disabilities.

 At its inception, the annual exhibition and sale included approximately 40 participating artists and 200 pieces of artwork displayed.
-The most recent exhibitions featured more than 400 pieces of art, sculpture and jewelry by 195 artists representing 32 states and seven countries.
-In the 2010 exhibit, more than 60 artists sold 134 pieces of work and $37,100 of sales proceeds were provided directly to artists.
-Additionally, $7,500 was awarded to 33 artists for artistic excellence.
+The most recent exhibitions featured more than 400 pieces of art, sculpture and jewelry by 200 artists representing 30 states and eight countries.

 Art Ability includes the following major components: a twelve-week annual, international juried exhibition and sale of art and fine crafts produced by individuals with disabilities held each fall; community outreach and education opportunities including satellite exhibitions and interactive demo days; our permanent collection of artwork and the incorporation of artwork into the patient experience; and a corporate art acquisition program.